PYTHON

 Nested Conditional Statements

 Python allows for conditional statements within conditional statements, enabling complex decision trees.
-Nesting conditional statements is particularly useful in scenarios where decisions depend on multiple conditions.
+Nesting conditional statements is particularly useful when decisions depend on multiple conditions.

 num = 15